Witch trials in France: End of witch trials

 Peronne Goguillon has been referred to as the last woman to be executed for witchcraft in France in 1678.
 There have been different opinions as to whether the Affair of the Poisons (1679–1682) should be defined a witch trial or not.
 While the accused of the Affair de Poisons had indeed positioned themselves as professional witches, they were prosecuted and executed for poison and murder rather than for witchcraft.

-The 1682 Edict of Louis XIV of France described witchcraft as fraudulent magic, a definition which did not as such prevent witch trials, but made it more difficult to convict people of witchcraft.
+The 1682 Edict of Louis XIV described witchcraft as fraudulent magic, a definition which did not as such prevent witch trials, but made it more difficult to convict people of witchcraft.

 A few witch trials were conducted in France during the 18th century, some of which resulted in death sentences for men.
 The execution of an alleged male sorcerer in Bordeaux in 1718 has traditionally been referred to as the last.
 However, a donkey-driver was in fact executed for this crime in Paris in 1724.

 The last witch trial resulting in an execution in France was likely that of Louis Debaraz, who was executed in Lyon in 1745.
 He was executed as the last of several men implicated in the Lyon witch trials in 1743–1745, in which several men were charged with making a Devil's pact in order to find hidden treasures, following the case of Bertrand Guilladot.
 As late as 1768, a woman was tried and convicted of witchcraft in France, but she was only given a fine.